- Group Tours

 Red Brick or akarenga by the locals because of the bright red facade.
 Some of the bricks have scorch marks from previous fires towards the base of the building while the bricks to the top maintain a bright red look.

 While the Flower Carpet event is held in the summer, the Former Hokkaido Government Building is also a great place to view cherry blossoms during the spring.
 There are many types of cherry blossom trees planted along the building including the yae and kasumi-zakura's.
 Due to the variety, the trees bloom at different times making it a great stop any time in May to see cherry blossoms.
 There are also other flowers to enjoy in the front that bloom during the same time as the sakura.
-Guests who plan to make the most of Japan's cherry blossom season should consider adding the Red Brick Building to their Japan tour itinerary to maximize their hanami vacation.
+Guests who plan to make the most of Japan's cherry blossom season should consider adding the Red Brick Building to their custom Japan tour itinerary to maximize their hanami vacation.
+We also offer fully-guided Hokkaido Japan Tour Packages for guests during Summer and Fall to explore the charms of Japan's northern island!

 Community Flower Event in Hokkaido